Publishing an Application¶

 - Link to tutorial hosted on third party website (see Third Party Applications Support)

-Ledger will review the application on a best-effort basis.
-Submitting an application isn’t a committment the application will be realeased.
+Ledger will review new applications and Pull Requests on a best-effort basis.
+Submitting an application or a Pull Request isn’t a guarantee it will be released.